catkin/catkin_tools/docs/verbs/catkin_clean.rst

 ---------------------------

 When cleaning one package, it's sometimes useful to also clean all of the packages which depend on it.
-This can prevent leftover elements from affecting the dependants.
+This can prevent leftover elements from affecting the dependents.
 To clean a package and only the packages which depend on it, you can run the following:

 .. code-block:: bash

-    catkin clean --dependants PKGNAME
+    catkin clean --dependents PKGNAME

 Cleaning Products from All Profiles